Wisdom Teeth Removal | Redding, CA

 What if I have questions before surgery?

-At the time of your consultation, your specific situation will be discussed in greater detail.
+Your situation will be discussed in greater detail during your consultation.
 We encourage you to ask any questions you may have.
 If new questions arise after your consultation, please call our office at Riverside Oral Surgery Office Phone Number 530-223-1811 to speak to one of our patient care coordinators.

 The Day of Treatment